5.7. CPU Reset

-In this configuration, when the CPU resets to BL31 there are no parameters that
+In this configuration, since the CPU resets to BL31, no parameters are expected

 Additionally, platform software is responsible for carrying out any security initialisation, for example programming a TrustZone address space controller.
 This might be done by the Trusted Boot Firmware or by platform code in BL31.